sewerus/grismo/README.md

 There is an isomorphism between two graphs when the vertices of one of them can be relabeled in such a way that the vertices in both graphs have exactly the same neighbors.
 An example of two isomorphic graphs is shown in Fig. below, where each vertex is given a corresponding label and in both graphs each vertex has exactly the same neighbors.

 Research whether two graphs are isomorphic is the problem of isomorphism resolution.
 Graph isomorphism preserves all graph properties, for example: number of vertices, number of edges, and consistency.
 Therefore, isomorphic graphs are usually identified.
-In this paper two examined graphs will be called "graph $A$" and "graph $B$".
+In this paper two examined graphs will be called "graph *A*" and "graph *B*".

 ![Example of two isomorphic graphs.](./readme_images/2_isomorphism.png)